tc39/how-we-work/how-to-participate-in-meetings.md

 immediately after the current speaker / any other replies that came before yours.

 A clarifying question is used when you want to continue the current topic and ask something about it.
-For example, if someone uses an example that doesnt make sense to you, you can ask them to clarify what they meant.
+For example, if someone uses an example that doesn't make sense to you, you can ask them to clarify what they meant.
 Clarifying questions will be added in the order they were entered into the queue.